hzFishy/UnrealNotes/content/Unreal Engine/Miscs/Developer Settings.md

 > This will go into Editor preferences and write to `DefaultEditorPerProjectUserSettings.ini` in `Saved/` which shouldn't be committed

+# Plugin Developer Settings

+Override `GetCategoryName` and return `Plugins`.
+If your class is an Editor module it will appear in the Editor Preferences and Project Settings

 # Miscs

 ## Custom category